...a vigorous defense...

 I have heard the term 'vigorous defense' as a right of all defendants,

-but cannot find if it has an actual Constitutional or Bill of Rights affirmation.
+but cannot find an actual Constitutional or Bill of Rights affirmation and definition.

 Even so, here is my layman's point of view.